 Please note that this program is not intended or designed to create job offers.

 Mentor Network: Information

 The Mentor Network program is meant to connect current students to alumni professionals outside of their campus experiences, to expand social and professional networks, and build community among other mentees in the program.
-In conjunction with the Office of Alumni Affairs, and with additional support from the admissions alumni ambassadors, this program will combine existing mentors who are interested in increasing their work with current students and recent graduates.

 Who can participate in the program?